ml-research-clustering/meta-analysis/README.md

 To facilitate the control of algorithms running, we divided the datasets in 7 groups: gaussian, ellipsoidal, small, medium, large, github and OpenML.
 This classification differs from the paper categorization (Gaussian, Ellipsoidal and Multiple Shapes).

+You can also submit the meta-data provided here directly into MATILDA.

 Obs.: Parameters used can be consulted in the reference: https://doi.org/10.3390/a14030095